-In 1920, anyone looking for information about the Babe probably weren’t too interested in his pitching career.
+In 1920, anyone looking for information about the Babe probably wasn’t too interested in his pitching career.
 Likewise, when someone searches today for [world series champion], it’s likely that they are looking for fresh results.
 How does a search engine like Google determine when searchers might prefer fresh results, and when they might prefer older results?

 The patent is a continuation patent of Google’s Historical Data patent, which I described last month in my post, 10 Most Important SEO Patents: Part 2 – The Original Historical Data Patent Filing and its Children.
-Interestingly, Google filed a number of continuation patent applications for this Query Analysis patent last week.
+Interestingly, Google filed many continuation patent applications for this Query Analysis patent last week.
 The claims sections of those patent applications focus upon specific aspects of the different factors that might influence rankings in search results.

 Query Analysis Factors

 Here are the query analysis factors appearing in the original patent: